jipolanco/PencilFFTs.jl/docs/src/examples/in-place.md

 Note that [`allocate_output`](@ref) also works for in-place plans, but it returns exactly the same thing as `allocate_input`.

-As shown in the next section, in-place plans are applied on the returned `ManyPencilArray`.
+As shown in the next section, in-place plans must be applied on the returned `ManyPencilArray`.
 On the other hand, one usually wants to access and modify data, and for this one needs the `PencilArray` views contained in the `ManyPencilArray`.